-4) Ride a horse-drawn sleigh to dinner.
+5) Ride a horse-drawn sleigh

-At the northern end of the state, Western Pleasure Guest Ranch can tailor sleigh rides to your liking: A two-person sleigh is available for the ultimate winter date, or a 12-person sleigh can be reserved for a mobile winter party.
+At the northern end of the state, Western Pleasure Guest Ranch can tailor sleigh rides to your liking: A two-person sleigh is available for the ultimate winter date or a 12-person sleigh can be reserved for a mobile winter party.
 After being whisked through the forest, where you’ll have views of the Selkirk Mountains, you’ll end up at the main lodge.
-There you can warm up by the fire with a hot cocoa or toddy in one hand and a bowl of freshly popped popcorn in the other.
+There you can warm up by the fire with hot cocoa or a hot toddy in one hand and a bowl of freshly popped popcorn in the other.

 Located all over the state, public and privately owned yurts make for an awesome backcountry base camp.
-These shelters provide access to fresh powder and first turns for skiers and split boarders, and miles of peaceful terrain for snowshoeing or the ultimate snowball fight.
+These shelters provide access to fresh powder and first turns for skiers and split boarders and miles of peaceful terrain for snowshoeing or the ultimate snowball fight.

 Within Idaho’s rugged Sawtooth range, Sun Valley Trekking operates six solar-powered wilderness yurts that can each accommodate 16-19 people — some even come with hot tubs.
 They’ll also prepare your meals and transport your gear in by snowmobile.

-It’s possible to land a big one year-round on Idaho’s lakes; all you need in winter is a pole, lures, an auger, and some warm clothes (and some whiskey 🙂 or hot chocolate).
-With four species found nowhere else on Earth (including the Bear Lake whitefish), Bear Lake in southeast Idaho is a popular ice fishing spot, but you can set up shop on any lake where the ice is thick enough.
+It is possible to land a big one year-round on Idaho’s lakes; all you need in winter is a pole, lures, an auger, and some warm winter clothes (and maybe a thermos with some hot drinks).
+With four species found nowhere else on earth (including the Bear Lake whitefish), Bear Lake in southeast Idaho is a popular ice fishing spot, but you can set up shop on any lake where the ice is thick enough.

-Kicking off the last weekend in January every year since the ’60s, this Idaho festival features some of the world’s most elaborate larger-than-life ice sculptures.
+Kicking off the last weekend in January since the ’60s, this Idaho winter festival features some of the world’s most elaborate larger-than-life ice sculptures.
 There’s also a beer garden, a full-blown downtown Mardi Gras parade, snow tubing, gold panning, a Dutch oven cookoff, snow golfing, and one of the biggest fireworks displays in the state.